buds55471-star/Machine-learning-journey/README.md

 # Machine-learning-journey
-This is my the repostory of machine learning practice problems and real world project in which we can learn the model using the real world data and solve the real world problems
+This is my the repository of machine learning practice problems and real world project in which we can learn the model using the real world data and solve the real world problems